JCCyC/hdbdos-16k/README-16K.txt

   - Create a XOR operator
 - Support for text-mode inverse video and (in the 6847T1) lowercase
 - Create a BIN$ function (nobody cares about OCT$)
-- VAL(GOTO nnn) so we can obtain a renumerable line number
 - Manipulate the sector offset (HDBHI/HDBLO)